-Change kilojoules to Calories (kJ to Cal), or calories to kilojoules.
+Use these tools to change kilojoules to Calories (kJ to Cal), or calories to kilojoules.
 Dragging the SLIDER will convert the calories to kilojoules and vice-versa.
-Then, read on to learn all about the big calories versus kilojoules debate.
+Then, read on to learn all about calories versus kilojoules.
 Find out why food labels list kilojoules and energy rather than calories.

 Kilojoules to Calories, kJ to Cal

-In theory, it is simple: kilojoules and calories are different unit measures of the same thing.
-However, even professionals get confused when trying to use one or the other or both at the same time.
+Kilojoules and calories are different unit measures of the same thing, but even professionals get confused when trying to use one or the other or both at the same time.

 Why do nutrition labels on food packages measure energy in kilojoules (kJ) instead of Calories (Cal)?
 Are they really the same thing?
 Why does it seem that there are thousands of kJ in foods but only hundreds of calories?
 Some people say kilocalories (kcal), whilst others say calories.
 Yet others insist on capitalising the “C” in in the word Calorie.
 How is is possible that some unit converters give wildly different results when changing kilojoules to calories compared to others?
 Why do we call ourselves Calorie Counter Australia instead of Kilojoule Counter Australia?
 So many questions, let’s get some answers!